This Is the #1 Best Hot Dog in Your State

-Olneyville New York System takes their hot dog-making process very seriously—they even provide a list of the steps on their website.
+Olneyville New York System takes its hot dog-making process very seriously—they even provide a list of the steps on its website.
 The hot dogs at Olneyville are placed in buns that are steamed in the microwave before serving.
 They're also known for their "special sauce," which is made with yellow mustard, diced onions, celery salt, and a cumin-heavy meat sauce.

 "The hot dogs were incredible!
 I don't know what seasonings they put in their chili sauce, but it's really delicious," wrote one reviewer.
 Another described the hot dogs as "absolutely phenomenal," adding that "all the ingredients just complimented [sic] each other perfectly."

 SOUTH CAROLINA: Jack's Cosmic Dogs in Mt.
 Pleasant